Introduction:

 Another good kids electric brush is Jack n Jill.
 Amazon Associates link: https://amzn.to/3VquOL3

-Adult Electric Toothbrush: Quip is a brand to look into.
+Adult Electric Toothbrush: I bought Burst brand https://amzn.to/45PqISm, which recently switched away from charcoal infused bristles (so you may still see some for sale).
+Charcoal has a small risk of have heavy metals in it, but it is a very small amount, so the risk is low if you want to use these.
+Quip is another brand to look into.
 At the least, they don’t use dye on their bristles.
 Be aware that some models have Bluetooth, which is an EMF concern.
 The kids brush has Bluetooth and appears to have yellow dye in the bristles so I don’t recommend that one.
-I bought Burst brand, though they have charcoal infused bristles and charcoal has a small risk of have heavy metals in it.
-This is a very small amount, so the risk is low if you want to use these. https://amzn.to/45PqISm

-Toothpaste for Adults: I decided to just use or nothing (just wet the brush with water), or sometimes use plain baking soda.
+Toothpaste for Adults: For many years I used no toothpaste (just wet the brush with water), or sometimes use plain baking soda.
 Some say it’s too abrasive, but I read a compelling source that actually compared abrasiveness of compounds and found it was safe for teeth.
 My dentist also approves and says my enamel is great, even when I used to brush with baking soda every day.

-Mouthwash: This is the least toxic brand I could find if you really want a mouthwash.
+Mouthwash: This contains xylitol which has great benefits for teeth (including helping them look whiter), and is the least toxic brand I could find if you really want a mouthwash.
 It does contain natural flavors and a few things I’d normally avoid, but I everything else I’ve seen is much worse.
-Do check the ingredients of each flavor as they do differ between flavors. https://www.amazon.com/dp/B01N1RPCS4/ref=cm_sw_r_as_gl_api_gl_i_8R9SJX4HYPT4V2G5MYC7?linkCode=ml2&tag=cleangreentox-20 (Amazon associates link).
+Do check the ingredients of each flavor as they do differ between flavors.
+I rotate between some of the flavors. https://www.amazon.com/dp/B01N1RPCS4/ref=cm_sw_r_as_gl_api_gl_i_8R9SJX4HYPT4V2G5MYC7?linkCode=ml2&tag=cleangreentox-20 (Amazon associates link).

 Xylitol gum is another product to consider, but I haven’t looked deeply into the toxicity of different brands.